 Because we missed our slot (and our shot), we also missed the picnic dinner I had packed so I can't tell you how thrilled I was when the lovely lady at the front desk of the DoubleTree by Hilton offered me one of their famous chocolate cookies when we checked in.
 It made my night!

 In fact, our 2-night stay was very pleasant.
-Clean room, great bed, friendly staff and an inviting lobby area with a fireplace that called our name.
+Clean rooms, great bed, friendly staff, and an inviting lobby area with a fireplace that called our name.
 It was cold in Flagstaff, a nice reminder of how we can get to the snow so quickly from Phoenix with a 2-hour drive right into the heart of [a mild] winter.
-We appreciated the light dusting of snow on the ground and the crispness to the clear brisk air!
+We appreciated the light dusting of snow on the ground and the crispness of the clear brisk air!

 His passion for food and Flagstaff was evident in our discussion as well as the lamb burgers we enjoyed!

 For dinner, we headed off to Brix, a restaurant and wine bar that is focused on seasonal food with ingredients sourced from local farms.
 Our kind of place!
 I will say that it is not immediately evident where any of the ingredients come from – the menu doesn't really indicate, but once you start plying the servers with questions, you get a good idea that they truly do source their food locally and sustainably.

 In fact, the service is exceptional.
 Something that you expect in a San Francisco (although it is actually hard to find these days…) and not necessarily Flagstaff.

 And that's the surprising thing.